hrsh25/hrsh25/README.md

 <h1>Hi, I'm Harsh 👋</h1>
 <h3>An entrepreneur by heart and a tech enthusiast by passion.
 I love to solve problems using modern technology.
 I aim to build and scale smart products to make people's lives simpler.
 I have worked as an AI intern for Indian Army and was rewarded a medal for the smart AI based system I built.
+Currently, I'm pursuing my Masters in Computer Science at Northeastern University, Boston.

 I've founded two companies:
   1) Novarsys Tech - For Industrial Automation as well as smart security based projects and products.